-Offering a range of upholstered beds, chairs, sofas, pillows, and more, The Inside aims to be ‘your shortcut to a chic home— for every style and budget.’
+Offering a range of upholstered beds, custom sofas, chairs, pillows, and more, The Inside aims to be ‘your shortcut to a chic home— for every style and budget.’

 And everything it sells is customizable, with most pieces offering over 120 fabric styles to choose from (with swatches available for $1 so you can see your favorite fabric in person before hitting purchase).

 Creating your dream item is simple — once you've picked out the item you'd like, The Inside offers you the chance choose the upholstery fabric, and when you hit order, your furniture will delivered to your door in weeks, not months.
 (Though COVID-19 has caused some delays with sofas and sectionals now shipping in 12 to 18 weeks instead of the standard 3 to 4.)

 All of this is made possible by The Inside’s unique manufacturing process.

 “Through a zero-inventory supply chain fueled by digital printing and made-to-order manufacturing, The Inside is able to offer an unprecedented range of colors, textures, and patterns,” says Bunn.
 “All while minimizing our impact on the planet.”

 "The Inside is able to offer an unprecedented range of colors, textures, and patterns."